gaulinsoft/fusion/README.md

 Install-Package Gaulinsoft.Web.Optimization
 ```

-The following example configures ASP.NET MVC to transpile three fusion `fjs` files in the `/Scripts` directory and cache them in memory when requested as `/bundle.js`:
+The following example configures ASP.NET MVC to transpile three `fjs` files in the `/Scripts` directory and cache them in memory when requested as `/bundle.js`:

 ```cs
 using System.Web.Optimization;